AltropInc/alt/doc/script/SealedClass.md

 ## Deriving Subclasses from a Sealed Classes With More Functors

-You can have a subclass of a sealed class with additional [functors](Functor.md) using [separated function forms](SeparatedFunctionForm.md).
+You can have a subclass of a sealed class with additional [functors](Functor.md) using [functions](FunctionClass.md).
 Each function form add one more functor in the derived class:
 ```altro
 sealed_class_base derived_class (input1) : output1
 {